Managing the cost

-Health insurance “Marketplaces” (also called Exchanges) will be created for each state.
-These virtual mini-malls will make it easy for you to shop and compare plans.
-Similar in concept to the Nutrition Facts label you see on packaged foods, insurers will describe their benefits in a simple, standardized way.
+Health insurance “Marketplaces” (also called Exchanges) have been created for each state.
+These virtual mini-malls make it easy for you to shop and compare plans.
+Similar in concept to the Nutrition Facts label you see on packaged foods, insurers describe their benefits in a simple, standardized way.

 You can get Emergency Room medical care in hospitals outside of your plan’s network without incurring higher out-of-pocket costs in the case of true medical emergencies.
 This is especially beneficial if you get sick or injured while away from home.

-Yes, the government isn’t selecting an insurer for you; it’s up to you to make the best choice for you and your family.
+Yes, the government doesn't select an insurer for you; it’s up to you to make the best choice for you and your family.
 You can buy coverage directly from a health insurance company, like Humana, where you will find several quality plans to choose from.
-In addition, virtual “marketplaces” are being set up for each state.
+In addition, virtual “marketplaces” have been set up for each state.
 There you will find more options, as you can shop and compare policies and prices online from a wide range of insurers, including Humana.
 Or you can work with an insurance agent to find a plan that’s right for you.

 Medicare and Medicaid

 Yes.
-In fact, in January 2014 states will have the option to extend Medicaid coverage to include low-income adults without children who are under age 65 and meet the income requirements.
+In fact, some states chose to extend Medicaid coverage to include low-income adults without children who are under age 65 and meet the income requirements.